Post-Soviet states: Post-Soviet nostalgia

 Ever since the dissolution of the Soviet Union a certain number of people (predominantly people around the age of ~ 55–80, which is most likely due to the USSR's peak performance in the time of Brezhnev) have expressed a longing for the Soviet period and its values.
 The level of post-Soviet nostalgia varies across the former republics.
 For example, certain groups of people may blend the Soviet and post-Soviet experience in their daily lives.

 A 2009 Pew Research Center poll showed that 62% of Ukrainians felt that their lives were worse off after 1989, when free markets were made dominant.
 A follow-up poll by Pew Research Center in 2011 showed that 45% of Lithuanians, 42% of Russians, and 34% of Ukrainians approved of the change to a post-Soviet market economy.

 According to July 2012 polling in Ukraine by RATING, 42% of respondents supported the formation of a unified state of Ukraine, Russia and Belarus; earlier in 2012 this support had been 48%.

-A 2016 poll of Russian citizens conducted by Levada Center showed that the majority viewed the collapse of the USSR negatively and felt that it could have been avoided, and an even greater number would openly welcome a revival of the Soviet system.
-A 2018 poll showed that 66% of Russians regretted the collapse of the USSR, setting a 15-year record.
-The majority were people older than 55.
+Polls of Russian citizens conducted by Levada Center in November 2016, 2017, and 2018 showed that a majority viewed the collapse of the USSR negatively (56%, 58%, and 66% respectively) and felt that it could have been avoided (51%, 52%, and 60% respectively).
+The 2018 figure of 66% who regretted the USSR's collapse was the highest since 2004.
 A 2019 poll found that 59% of Russians felt that the Soviet government "took care of ordinary people".
 Joseph Stalin's favorability also hit record highs that same year.

 Characteristics of regionalization

 Various regional structures have emerged in the post-Soviet geography, which is fragmented in political and geopolitical terms.
 The first of these was the Independent State Society (CIS), which included former Soviet countries outside the Baltic countries.
 The failure of the CIS to meet the foreign policy needs of many post-Soviet countries has set the stage for a new regional integration.
-At the initiative of Georgia, Ukraine, Azerbaijan, and Moldova, a GUAM organization was established in Strasbourg on 10 October 1997.
+At the initiative of Georgia, Ukraine, Azerbaijan and Moldova, a GUAM organization was established in Strasbourg on 10 October 1997.
 The purpose and principles of the organization were determined at the first summit of GUAM on 7 June 2001 in Yalta.
 The countries participating in the GUAM aimed to maintain their national independence and sovereignty and to increase their maneuverability against Russia.